Travelport-Ukraine/tcp-api-docs/faq.md

 ### 5. Is it possible to search eStreaming API cache by cabin class? {#5}

-Because Business shopping is relatively rare, there is very low probability that it is is possible to build respective cache on it.
+Because Business shopping is relatively rare, there is very low probability that itis is possible to build respective cache on it.
 Data will always be outdated because of low frequency of host requests.
 Besides, business travelers are usually very demanding clients, and that is why majority of agencies uses direct requests to GDS to get the most sharp results for them.
 Fortunately there is not so much such requests and it should not seriously harm look 2 book ratio.

 ### 6. How do requests for the same city pair, but in various point of sales? {#6}